adrienlucbert/universal-live-share/README.md

 protocol described in [adrienlucbert/universal-live-share-proto](https://github.com/adrienlucbert/universal-live-share-proto)
 - a [generic server implementation](https://github.com/adrienlucbert/universal-live-share-server)
 - an IDE-specific client implementation
+- a [dummy client](https://github.com/adrienlucbert/universal-live-share-client-dbg) is available for debug purposes

 You can find a list of client implementations here: